Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - Sign up for an account with Heroku
 - Create a new app whilst logged into Heroku
 - Set buildpacks to 'Python' & 'NodeJS'
-- Link Heroku app to the GitHub respository
+- Link Heroku app to the GitHub repository
 - Deploy to Heroku

 ## Credits